Open Marxism: Later developments and fourth volume

 After the publication of the first three volumes in the early 1990s, the Open Marxism project continued to evolve.
 A fourth volume, Open Marxism 4: Against a Closing World, was published in 2020, reflecting on the theoretical developments and political concerns of the intervening decades.
 The editors of the fourth volume, Ana Cecilia Dinerstein, Alfonso García Vela, Edith González, and John Holloway, situated their work in a context of a "closing of the world", marked by the rise of walls, borders, resurgent nationalism, and neo-fascism.

 The fourth volume continued the project's core aims: "to (re)think how to break the descent into barbarism; to break capital by venturing through a theoretical exploration to free the critique of capitalist labour economy from economic dogmas...; to open up to the movement of struggle and to understand itself as part of that movement."
 New themes and influences are evident, including a deeper engagement with the Zapatista movement as a practical example of a "revolution against the grain" that rejects the vanguardist model and focuses on autonomy.
-The concept of recognition, drawn from Georg Wilhelm Friedrich Hegel's Phenomenology of Spirit, is explored by Richard Gunn and Adrian Wilding as a "unifying theoretical and uniting principle of the Left".
+The concept of mutual recognition, drawn from Hegel's Phenomenology of Spirit, is explored by Richard Gunn and Adrian Wilding as a "unifying theoretical and uniting principle of the Left".
 Ana Cecilia Dinerstein introduces a "critical theory of hope" based on the work of Ernst Bloch, arguing that contemporary struggles for social reproduction contain a "utopian dimension" that affirms life as a form of negation against capital.

 The relationship between Open Marxism and the Frankfurt School is also examined more explicitly.
 Frederick Harry Pitts outlines the connections and complementarities between Open Marxism and the New Reading of Marx (Neue Marx-Lektüre), both of which draw on Frankfurt School social theory.
 Mario Schäbel and Alfonso García Vela both engage critically with the perceived "subjectivism" of Open Marxism, contrasting it with Adorno's emphasis on the "primacy of the object."